tjarrettveracode/Veracode-manual-for-GitHub/README.md

 #### GitHub Action
 An easier way to incorporate the upload and scan into a workflow is using Veracode supported __[upload-and-scan GitHub action](https://github.com/marketplace/actions/veracode-upload-and-scan)__

-To write a workflow with the official action we can use the documentation in the action page
+To write a workflow with the official action we can use the documentation in the action page.
 <details>
 <summary>See example</summary>
 <p>